-We currently have some spaces available in our Vaulting Lesson timetable, please contact us to find out more details of available spaces or click here to view our free spaces, please note this list on the website may not be up to date so please contact us directly on: Tel: (01)2720704 ext 201, Email: email@example.com to find out the most up date space availability.
+We currently have some spaces available in our Vaulting Lesson timetable, please contact us to find out more details of available spaces: Tel: (01)2720704 ext 201, Email: firstname.lastname@example.org to find out the most up date space availability.

 o The vaulter’s correct and safe outfit includes clothes that don’t have to be tight, but are form fitting to allow freedom of movement.

 o Jeans and sweatshirts with a hood are not recommended since they can interfere with gymnastic moves while mounted on the horse.

 o Long hair needs to be tied back in a ponytail

 o The appropriate footwear for beginners are inexpensive water shoes and competitive vaulters purchase shoes made specifically for vaulting.